votchallenge/website/contents/vot2016/index.md

 <img class="logo float-right frame" src="../img/vot2016_logo_website_large.png" alt="VOT2016" />

+## June 16th, 2016 - Information about GT

+Dear VOT2016 participants,

+An issue was raised about the ground truth bounding boxes on the VOT forum.
+In some cases the corners of rotated bounding boxes extend outside of the image.
+But we also noticed that in two frames in the matrix sequence the bounding box extends out of image disproportionately the part that is in the image boundaries is till correct, though.

+The out-of-image-bounds bounding boxes do not affect performance evaluation, since overlaps are computed only within image regions.
+But these may cause failures if your tracker does not handle them properly during initialization.
+We thus urge you to perform boundary checks in your own code at tracker initialization.

+On behalf of the VOT technical committee, Tomas Vojir

 ## June 10th, 2016: - Extension of results deadline

 Due to the recent VOT2016 toolkit update, the **results submission deadline** has been extended